Table of Contents

-Everyone is responsible for putting things back where they belong after they have been used, rather than tossing them away.
-A carelessly thrown disc or exercise ball can obstruct other members who are doing out in the same area.
-Throwing the ball against the wall to practice might injure not only the individual throwing the ball but also people nearby.
+Everyone is responsible for putting things back where they belong after they have been used rather than tossing them away.
+A carelessly thrown disc or exercise ball can obstruct other members who are out in the same area.
+Throwing the ball against the wall to practice might injure not only the individual throwing the ball but also the people nearby.

 - Mistakes on the part of the plaintiff:

 Concentrating on the music might divert focus away from the workout, making users unaware of their surroundings and potentially causing mishaps.
 To avoid mishaps while using a treadmill, safety clips must be attached to the person’s clothing.
 Other reasons for gym injuries, according to gym owners, include too much exertion after a long time of inactivity, not following directions properly, and members’ lack of experience.
 Newbies will be too thrilled to utilize the machines and will disregard the trainers’ warning instructions.
 When the people using gym equipment wrong, the gym owners cannot be blamed for the accidents.